ckyu/cs-test/README.md

 ## Running and loading data

 After provisioning, the web app should already be running at port 80 of the guest machine (forwarded to port 3000 of the host machine).
-Accessing http://localhost:3000/ will give you a Rails error message about the database not yet being migrated.
+Accessing http://localhost:3000/ will a list of 10 patients.

-`cd /vagrant && rake setup:bootstrap`

-should do the migration and seed the database with 10 patients.
-The web app should now list the 10 patients.

-`rake demo:load_data`

-should generate a set of 1-5 lab tests per patient and send it to the app via the /save API.
+`rake demo:load_data` should generate a set of 1-5 lab tests per patient and send it to the app via the /save API.

+If unicorn needs to be restarted for whatever reason, do "sudo /home/vagrant/.rbenv/shims/bundle exec unicorn -c config/unicorn.rb -D".

 ## Provisioning Errors
 * In case of bundler failing to install a gem / gem being corrupted, remove the folder in cache and re-run the bundle install command.